Danger

 the terminal shows ModuleNotFoundError because I have an import statement for a module called classes

-I add ModuleNotFoundError to the list of Exceptions encountered in
+I add ModuleNotFoundError to the list of Exceptions seen in

 ClassWithPassto the moduleClassWithPassthe terminal shows NameError because

-ClassWithPassis not defined anywhereI add the error to the list of Exceptions encountered in
+ClassWithPassis not defined anywhereI add the error to the list of Exceptions seen in

-I add the new error to the list of Exceptions encountered in
+I add the new error to the list of Exceptions seen in

 Here is a quick review of what has happened so far